 2. Talk to School

-If you don’t get a satisfactory answer from your children, you can directly contact their school.
-In addition, you can reach out to their class teacher or even principal in case of urgency.
-You can ask the teacher whether they have seen any behavioral change in your child or other issues.
+If your children don’t get a satisfactory answer, you can directly contact their school.
+In addition, you can reach out to their class teacher or even the principal in case of urgency.
+You can ask the teacher whether they have seen any behavioral change or other issues in your child.

 You can also contact your kids’ friends and parents to know what’s bothering your child in desperate times.